GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Discussion

-Results displayed in Figure \ref{fig:sca-1tx} showcased \go{'s} capacity to segment highly inhomogeneous UHF images.
-Indeed, even in the cerebellum region with extremely low signal, \go{} was able to properly delineate the cerebellar GM and WM.
-Conversely, even for cortical regions in the parietal and frontal lobes affected by hyperintense signal, \go{} accurately detected WM and GM voxels.
-This impressive resistance of \go{} to noise, low signal and inhomogeneities is a direct outcome of the use of synthetic images for training.
+As a result, this resistance of \go{} to high levels of noise, granularity and inhomogeneity is a direct outcome of the use of synthetic images for training.
 As shown with the example dataset in Figure \ref{fig:pipe}, the synthetic images exhibited similar features to typical UHF images due to the randomly simulated noise and inhomogeneities generated in the images while the corresponding segmentations remained unaffected.
 This would not be possible if real images were used for training, since the segmentations would be directly affected by the noise and inhomogeneity levels present in the input images.